xwmx/bash-boilerplate/README.md

 ### [bash-simple](https://github.com/alphabetum/bash-boilerplate/blob/master/bash-simple)

 A simple bash script with some basic strictness checks and help features.
+Useful for simple programs that don't have many features and don't take options other than help.

+###### Notable Features

+- Strict Mode,
+- Help template, printable with `-h` or `--help`.

 ### [bash-simple-plus](https://github.com/alphabetum/bash-boilerplate/blob/master/bash-simple-plus)

 A simple bash script with some basic strictness checks, option parsing, help features, easy debug printing.
+Useful for regular scripts.

+###### Notable Features

+- Strict Mode,
+- Help template, printable with `-h` or `--help`,
+- `debug` printing with `--debug` flag,
+- `die` command with error message printing and exiting,
+- Option normalization (eg, `-ab -c` -> `-a -b -c`) and option parsing.

 ### [bash-with-commands](https://github.com/alphabetum/bash-boilerplate/blob/master/bash-with-commands)

 An example of a bash program with commands.
-This contains lots of features.
+This contains lots of features and should be usable for creating bash programs that do multiple related tasks.

+###### Notable Features

+- Strict Mode,
+- Help template, printable with `-h` or `--help`,
+- `debug` printing with `--debug` flag,
+- `die` command with error message printing and exiting,
+- Option normalization (eg, `-ab -c` -> `-a -b -c`) and option parsing,
+- Automatic command loading,
+- A DSL for specifying per-command help,
+- Built-in commands for help, version, and command listing,
+- Useful utility functions.

 ## Notes